Nothaphoebe umbelliflora

 Nothaphoebe umbelliflora is an evergreen tropical tree in the family Lauraceae.
 Its common name in English is the bong tree.
 It is also called the yang bong tree (Thai), or gemor.

 Taxonomy

-The bong tree was described and named by Carl Ludwig von Blume in 1851.
+The species was first described as Ocotea umbelliflora by Carl Ludwig Blume in 1826.
+In 1851 Blume placed the species in genus Nothaphoebe as N. umbelliflora.
 Blume spent much of his professional life studying the flora of the Dutch East Indies.

 The Latin binomial was created from Greek nothos, meaning false; phoebe, referring to the close resemblance to the genus Phoebe; and Latin umbellatus, referring to the tree's flowers that form an umbel, i.e., the flower stalks all arise from the same point.